souvik3333/OEDR-for-autonomous-vehicle/OEDR/TrafficLightClassification/README.md

-# Traffic Light Classification Module
+# Traffic Light Classification Subsystem

 ## About
 This module is dedicated to classifying the detected traffic lights into red, yellow and green.